 • Allie reprised her role as Dawson in the musical Fauntleroy for a staged reading in Los Angeles.

-• Tofurkey Day was selected for the Girl Play festival, produced by The Women's Theatre Project, and had a staged reading in Florida.
+• Tofurkey Day was selected for the Girl Play festival, which was produced by The Women's Theatre Project and held in Florida.

 • Two of Allie's short pieces, Any Last Words and Seven, were selected for the first-ever Gi60 #NextGen festival.
 Performances were held at the Tantrum Theatre in Brooklyn and at The New Workshop Theatre at Brooklyn College.